Antigen: a molecule that can be recognized by the immune system......more

 Anatomy of a T-cell

-T-cells have many identical T-cell receptors that cover their surface and can only bind to one shape of antigen.
+T-cells have many identical T-cell receptors that cover their surfaces and can only bind to one shape of antigen.
 When a T-cell receptor fits with its viral antigen on an infected cell, the Killer T-cell releases cytotoxins to kill that cell.

 The key to finding infected cells

 The T-cell receptor fits with its antigen like a complex key.
 When the perfectly shaped virus antigen on an infected cell fits into the Killer T-cell receptor, the T-cell releases perforin and cytotoxins.
-Perforin first makes a pore, or hole, in membrane of the infected cell.
+Perforin first makes a pore, or hole, in the membrane of the infected cell.
 Cytotoxins go directly inside the cell through this pore, destroying it and any viruses inside.
 This is why Killer T-cells are also called Cytotoxic T-cells.
 The pieces of destroyed cells and viruses are then cleaned up by macrophages.

 The other type of T-cell is the Helper T-cell.
 These cells don’t make toxins or fight invaders themselves.
 Instead, they are like team coordinators.
 They use chemical messages to give instructions to the other immune system cells.
-These instructions help Killer-T cells and B-cells make a lot more of themselves so they can fight the infection and make sure the fight stays under control.
+These instructions help Killer T-cells and B-cells make a lot more of themselves so they can fight the infection and make sure the fight stays under control.

 Building a bigger army for a particular invader

 When a Helper T-cell sends out a chemical message, its matched Killer T-cell is alerted that there is a virus present.
 After a Killer T-cell finds and destroys an infected cell, this Helper T-cell message tells it to copy itself, making an army of Killer T-cells.
-Since only T-cells that can fight the invading virus are copied, your body saves energy and is still very good at killing the virus.
+Because only T-cells that can fight the invading virus are copied, your body saves energy and is still very good at killing the virus.

 T-cells are made in the bone marrow, like all red and white blood cells.
 The name T-cell comes from the organ where they mature, the thymus.
 The thymus is just above your heart, and is about the size of a deck of playing cards.
-Since most T-cells are made when you’re young, kids have a bigger thymus than adults.
+Most T-cells are made when you’re young, so kids have a bigger thymus than adults.
 It is also where T-cells are screened to get rid of any that would attack the healthy cells in your body.

 Getting around the body